 - Maintain a 3.0 cumulative GPA (If you are a first-time freshmen, you are still eligible to apply.
 Your professors will complete a Progress Report detailing your projected grade in your current courses).

-- Be available to attend the Spring Training Class on Tuesday's and Thursday's from 4pm to 6pm
+- Be available to attend the Spring Training Class times TBD

-- Be available to work at least 2 of the 5 New Student Orientation sessions
+- Be available to work at least 1 of the Summer Orientation Sessions without any time conflicts

 What is a Student Advisor responsible for?

 A Student Advisor is a paraprofessional member of the Student Life Staff of the University.
 Primary responsibilities and duties include:

 - Assisting students with academic advising and information

 - Assisting students in developing their own unique style of effective study habits